 Distillation and Increase of Ethanol Concentration

 The last phase of ethanol production is the processing of ethanol to increase the ethanol concentration.
 Downstream from the fermenters, the ethanol concentration is 12-15% ethanol in water (which means you have 85-88% water in your solution!).
 Distillation was mentioned in an earlier lesson; crude oil must be distilled into various boiling fractions to separate the oil into useable products.
-Distillation is a process to separate components using heat and specially designed towers to keep the liquid flowing downward and the vapors being generated to flow upwards.
+Distillation is a process of separating components using heat and specially designed towers to keep the liquid flowing downward and the vapors being generated to flow upwards.
 Water boils at 100°C, while ethanol boils at 78°C. However, because water and ethanol evaporate at a lower temperature than their boiling points, and because they both have OH functional groups that are attracted to each other, ethanol and water molecules are strongly bound to each other and form an azeotrope together.
 That just means that you cannot completely separate ethanol from water – the ethanol fraction will contain about 5% water and 95% ethanol when you get to the end of the distillation process.
-Figure 7.15 shows a schematic of a distillation unit.
-You don’t want water in gasoline as you drive, because it prevents efficient combustion.
+The figure below shows a schematic of a distillation unit.
+You don’t want water in gasoline as you drive because it prevents efficient combustion.
 Do you want water in your ethanol if you use it as a fuel?

 So, at this point, you can see how to generate ethanol from corn.
-If you want to generate ethanol from cellulose in plants, you have the information from Lesson 6 to generate glucose from cellulose (it is a more involved process), but once you have glucose, you can use the same end steps in ethanol production from fermentation of glucose.
+If you want to generate ethanol from cellulose in plants, you have the information from Lesson 6 to generate glucose from cellulose (it is a more involved process), but once you have glucose, you can use the same end steps in ethanol production from the fermentation of glucose.
 In the next section, we’ll look at the production of another alcohol, butanol.